Billy Walker (footballer, born 1897)

 William Henry Walker (29 October 1897 – 28 November 1964) was a prominent English footballer of the 1920s and 1930s.
 He is considered by many to be one of the greatest footballers to ever play for Aston Villa and England.
-As a manager he won the FA Cup with each of Sheffield Wednesday and Nottingham Forest, some 24 years apart, a record which stands to this day.
+As a manager he won the FA Cup with each of Sheffield Wednesday and Nottingham Forest, some 24 years apart, which remains the longest interval between FA cup wins as manager.

 Early life

 Billy Walker was born in Wednesbury, Staffordshire.
-His father George Walker had played professional football for Wolves and Crystal Palace.
+His father George Walker had played professional football for Wolverhampton Wanders and Crystal Palace.
 His teenage years saw him play for a number of football clubs at junior level, starting at Hednesford Town in 1912.
 He went onto play for Fallings Heath, Darlaston, Wednesbury Old Park and Wednesbury Old Athletic.
 In 1915 he was signed by Aston Villa on a part-time contract, signing professional forms after the first world war in May 1919.